F5-Labs/cryptonice/README.md

 	    "targets": ["www.github.com"]
     }

-_CUSTOM_ allows the user to further specify the commands to their liking.
-The optional commands are:
+The user can also choose to specify custom commands.
+Each custom command must be preceded with the name of the option (ex: to specify the scans TLS and HTTP to run, the user must add _--scans TLS HTTP_ to the command line parameters)
 - _--PORT_: port to perform the scan on (default = 443)
-- _--SCANS_: scans to perform (options: "TLS" scan, "HTTP" headers, "HTTP2" check, "DNS" data)
+- _--SCANS_: scans to perform
+    - _TLS_ scan, _HTTP_ headers, _HTTP2_ check, _DNS_ data
-- _--TLS_PARAMETERS_: TLS specific scans to perform:
+- _--TLS_PARAMETERS_: TLS specific scans to perform (should be listed as specified below, with no commas between options):
     - all, no_vuln_tests, certificate_info, ssl_2_0_cipher_suites, ssl_3_0_cipher_suites, tls_1_0_cipher_suites,
       tls_1_1_cipher_suites, tls_1_2_cipher_suites, tls_1_3_cipher_suites, tls_compression,
       tls_1_3_early_data, openssl_ccs_injection, heartbleed, robot, tls_fallback_scsv,